SFO - BCN

 • Which airlines offer Wi-Fi service onboard planes from San Francisco to Barcelona-El Prat?

-All the following airlines offer inflight Wi-Fi service on the San Francisco to Barcelona-El Prat flight route: Iberia, Vueling, Finnair, Alaska Airlines, British Airways, Lufthansa, SWISS, and United Airlines.
+All the following airlines offer inflight Wi-Fi service on the San Francisco to Barcelona-El Prat flight route: Iberia, Vueling, Finnair, Alaska Airlines, British Airways, Lufthansa, American Airlines, United Airlines, and SWISS.

 • Which aircraft models fly most regularly from San Francisco to Barcelona-El Prat?